Transportation and Materials Handling

 Workers’ Compensation Claims Attorneys

-Materials handling and warehouse jobs involve a range of skills and activities, such as lifting large containers, hoisting building materials, operating fork trucks loaded with heavy and oversized items, plus carrying materials by hand and stacking pallets with chemical drums, auto parts, retail merchandise and other goods.
+Warehouse jobs, transportation and Materials handling involve a range of skills and activities, such as lifting large containers, hoisting building materials, operating fork trucks loaded with heavy and oversized items, plus carrying materials by hand and stacking pallets with chemical drums, auto parts, retail merchandise and other goods.

 Unfortunately, mishandling or improper procedures can sometimes result in a serious or fatal accident.
 Training and education, as well as observing general safety procedures can go a long way toward reducing the opportunity for workplace deaths.
 Even so, if a company or its management cuts corners, the chances of fatal on-the-job injuries can rise precipitously.